MINI Paceman (2013-2016) Review

 When new, the MINI Paceman came with run-flat tyres, and these add an extra degree of firmness to the ride.
 They can be particularly unyielding in town.
 It’s worth trying to find out what sort of tyres any second-hand car is using – despite the implications for ride quality, they should ideally be run-flats.

-The Cooper D has less power (just 113PS), but it does have a lot more torque.
+The Cooper D has less power (just 113PS), but does have a lot more torque.
 Thus, while it’s slower against the clock, it might actually prove the more relaxed model to use day-to-day, needing less frequent use of the gearbox.

 The Cooper SD has a 2.0-litre BMW diesel engine normally found in the 3 Series.
-It’s a bit heavy for this sort of car, but does have an effortlessness lacking in the other versions.
+It’s a bit heavy for this sort of car, but it does have an effortlessness lacking in the other versions.
 Meanwhile, the vibrant John Cooper Works is a lot of fun, and quicker against the clock, but we think the overall set-up of the Cooper S is better.

 It’s on a par with sporty supermini hatches, but not as good as larger models such as the Volkswagen Golf GTI.
-The diesel engines make a bit of a clattery noise when revved and the Cooper engine sounds too hard-worked and strained most of the time.
+The diesel engines make a bit of a clattery noise when revved, and the Cooper engine sounds too hard-worked and strained most of the time.
 Perhaps the most refined overall will, surprisingly, be the Cooper S turbo.

 The MINI Paceman has cool frameless doors, just like the smaller MINI.
 These automatically wind the window down slightly when you open them, then go back up when you close it.
 Why?
 To ensure a tighter door seal, to keep wind noise at bay.
 Open the window slightly at speed and you’ll realise how effective it is.

 The MINI Paceman has the regular haul of airbags and standard electronic stability control, plus rear ISOFIX mounts for those two sportily-shaped seats (we don’t envy you squeezing in to lift children in and out, though).
-A tyre pressure monitoring system is standard, although there’s no spare wheel, just a tyre repair kit – which, ideally, you wouldn’t need to use because the run-flats would do their job.
+A tyre pressure monitoring system is standard, although there’s no spare wheel, just a tyre repair kit, which, ideally, you wouldn’t need to use because the run-flats would do their job.

 MPG and fuel costs: What does a MINI Paceman cost to run?